 T. Nikki Mitchell

-Nikki Mitchell is a partner at the firm.
+Nikki Mitchell is owner of Mitchell, Brown & Associates, LLC.
 After moving all over the United States and Germany as an Army brat and Army wife, Nikki is settling in St. Louis and getting to know her new hometown.
 Nikki earned a bachelor’s degree in Communications and Spanish from the University of Texas, Arlington and graduated from the University Of Maryland School Of Law with a concentration in Health Law.
 During and after law school, Nikki was an editor and then Managing Editor of the Mid-Atlantic Journal on Law and Public Policy, a journal that focused on the intersection of health and animal law and ethics.
 Prior to joining the firm, Nikki worked as a legal aid attorney handling a variety of legal issues, to include disability, SSI appeals, special education, elder law and family law matters; and as an education consultant, where she assisted schools from Pre-K through college develop and implement compliant Title IX programs and performed Title IX investigations.

 Nikki works in all areas of elder law for the firm.
 She is committed to helping clients in need and guiding them through difficult legal processes with compassion.
 She understands how overwhelming the situations facing her clients can be and strives to make each one feel heard and understood.